-Integrated in PSC’s CG Manual and Board Charter, is its policy on training directors.
-It provides training/orientation programs for first-time directors and annual continuing training to all directors.
-It conducts a business overview and provides an exposure tour of 7-Eleven stores and trade-check of other retail business formats.
+Integrated into PSC’s CG Manual and Board Charter is its policy on training directors.
+It provides a training/orientation program for first-time directors and annual continuing training to all directors.
+It conducts a business overview and provides an exposure tour of 7-Eleven stores and a trade-check of other retail business formats.
 It also provides recent trade analysis or industry benchmarking together with recent industry surveys.

 PSC provides yearly training on Corporate Governance to its directors and key officers.
-For 2019, the training covered topics on CG Trends, Revised Corporation Code of 2019, Sustainability Reporting and Directors and Officers Roles and Liabilities.
+For 2020, the PSC Corporate Governance training focused on corporate governance in a time of the COVID-19 pandemic and the rise of digital transactions.
 The Good Governance Advocates & Practitioners of the Philippines (GGAPP) conducted the CG Training for PSC’s directors and key officers.

 Directors and Board Assessment

 PSC’s Board conducts and accomplishes self-rating surveys annually.
-The assessments are utilized as a vital tool for maximizing their effectiveness, which will aid the Company in identifying key issues necessary to facilitate the development and monitor the performance of the Company.
-The results of the assessment are compiled by the Compliance Officer and are reported during the Corporate Governance Committee meeting.
+The assessments are utilized as a vital tool for maximizing their effectiveness, which will aid the Corporation in identifying key issues necessary to facilitate the development and monitor the performance of the Corporation.
+The results of the assessment are compiled by the Compliance Officer and are reported to the Corporate Governance Committee.

 The Board’s performance is measured through a rating scale of 1 to 5, where 1 is Not Performing and 5 is Outstanding Performance.
-They are asked to evaluate the Board’s meeting procedures, preparation for meetings, monitoring of Company performance and key issues/trends affecting the Company, among others.
-Meanwhile, directors also assess their individual performance by answering a self assessment survey with 31 questions.
-In this assessment, directors must answer with either any of the following: SA – Strongly Agree, A – Agree, N – Neither Agree Nor Disagree, D – Disagree and SD – Strongly Disagree.
+They are asked to evaluate the Board’s meeting procedures, preparation for meetings, and monitoring of Corporation’s performance and key issues/trends affecting the Corporation, among others.
+Meanwhile, directors also assess their individual performance by answering a self-assessment survey with 31 questions.
+In this assessment, each director must answer with either any of the following: SA – Strongly Agree, A – Agree, N – Neither Agree Nor Disagree, D – Disagree, and SD – Strongly Disagree.